 - (1) Awards over multiple years with a requirement that teachers remain in the school over multiple years to receive the bonus. - (2) Awards to licensed teachers who commit to teach in a school identified as low-performing, as defined in G.S.
 115C-105.37, a school identified as continually low-performing as defined in G.S.
-115C-105.37A, or a school where seventy-five percent (75%) or greater of students qualify for free or reduced-price lunch under the National School Lunch Program.
+115C-105.37A, or a school with an identified student percentage (ISP) of seventy-five percent (75%) or greater as used in the National School Lunch Program for qualification for the Community Eligibility Provision (CEP) Program.

-SECTION 3.(b) Request for Proposal. - By September 1, 2021, and annually thereafter, the State Board of Education shall issue a Request for Proposal (RFP) for the grant program.
-Local boards of education shall submit their proposals by December 1, 2021.
+SECTION 3.(b) Request for Proposal. - By September 1, 2024, and annually thereafter, the State Board of Education shall issue a Request for Proposal (RFP) for the grant program.
+Local boards of education shall submit their proposals by December 1, 2024.
 The RFP shall require that proposals include the following information at a minimum: